-With the final list of the 2020 Ease of Doing Business rankings scheduled for release on October 24, 2019, the World Bank has released a list of the 20 economies that have improved the most in three or more of the ten regulatory areas that are considered for their ease of doing business score.
+With the final list of the 2020 Ease of Doing Business rankings scheduled for release on October, 24, 2019, the World Bank has released a list of the 20 economies that have improved the most on reforms to improve their ease of doing business score.

-The report lists 20 countries in alphabetical order, with India improving most in four areas: Obtaining construction permits, starting a business, the ease of importing and exporting and resolving insolvency.
+The report lists 20 countries in alphabetical order, with India improving most in four areas: obtaining construction permit, starting a business, import and export and resolving insolvency.

 According to the World Bank, “Authorities in Mumbai and New Delhi made it easier to obtain construction permits by allowing the submission of labor inspector commencement and completion notifications through a single-window clearance system.
 Starting a business is less costly thanks to abolished filing fees for the SPICe company incorporation form, electronic memorandum of association and articles of association.
 Exporting and importing is also easier following the integration of several government agencies into an online system and the upgrading of port equipment and infrastructure.”